The Ministry of Foreign Affairs (UD) advises against all international travel that is not strictly necessary.

 If you have visited an area that triggers quarantine duty during the last 10 days, you are required to take a test for the coronavirus upon arrival to Norway.

-Persons who - without due reason - are not willing to undergo testing when arriving in Norway can be fined and will need to implement their quarantine duty at a quarantine hotel.
+Persons who - without due reason - are not willing to undergo testing when arriving in Norway can choose to leave the country or be fined.

 The test must be taken at the airport or when crossing the border.
-Valid test methods are the standard PCR-based analysis or the rapid antigen-based test.
-If your rapid antigen-based test is positive you will need to take the PCR-based test within 24 hours of your arrival.
+You will take the rapid antigen-based test and then wait for the test result before proceeding.
+If your test is positive you will need to take the PCR-based test within 24 hours of your arrival.
+If you arrive from a country outside the EEA / Switzerland and your test is positive, you will immediately need to take the PCR-based test - at the place of arrival.

 - Persons who are exempt from quarantine duty during working hours and leisure time as per § 6a of the COVID-19 regulations (lovdata.no).